Do you want to embed Medium article posts on WordPress?

 Medium is a popular blogging platform that allows you to easily publish articles on the internet.
 However, you may want to display those posts on your WordPress website as well.

-In this article, we’ll show how to easily embed Medium article posts in WordPress.
+In this article, we will show how to easily embed Medium blog posts in WordPress.

 Why Embed Medium Article Posts in WordPress?